Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In RepRapFirmware on the Duet series, module numbers are as follows:

-* 0 - main firmware, filename sys/RepRapFirmware.bin (older Duets) or sys/Duet2CombinedFirmware (Duet 2).
-File sys/iap.bin (Duet) or sys/iap4e.bin (Duet 2) must also be present.
+* 0 - main firmware, specific for Duet board.
+Needs appropriate IAP (In-App Programmer, specific to Duet board) binary to be able to flash update.
-* 1 - web server firmware, filename sys/DuetWiFiServer.bin (Duet 2 WiFi only)
+* 1 - web server firmware, filename DuetWiFiServer.bin (WiFi-equipped Duets only)
-* 2 - web server file system, filename sys/DuetWebControl.bin (needed only when using RepRapFirmware 1.18 series and earlier for Duet 2 WiFi)
+* 2 - web server file system, filename DuetWebControl.bin (needed only when using RepRapFirmware 1.18 series and earlier for Duet 2 WiFi)
 * 3 - put the WiFi module into bootloader mode, so that firmware can be uploaded directly via its serial port.
 Also used to update bootloader on CAN-connected Duet 3 expansion boards.
 * 4 - PanelDue firmware (RRF 3.2-beta4.1 and later; see [PanelDue firmware update instructions](/User_manual/RepRapFirmware/Updating_PanelDue)).

+With all firmware versions up to RRF v3.2.2, all firmware update files are stored in the ‘0:/sys/’ directory.
+From RRF v3.3beta1, to avoid too many files in this folder, all firmware update files are stored in ‘0:/firmware/’ directory.

 On Duet 3 only this command take an optional B (board number) parameter which is the CAN address of the board to be updated, default 0 (i.e. main board).